Eagles overcome Rams, injury to Wentz

 Los Angeles (9-4) had a two-game winning run halted as they lost for the third time at home.

+“Sometimes you have to learn some lessons the hard way,” Rams head coach Sean McVay said.
+“That was a tough football game against a very good team.
+They made more plays at the end than we did.”

-Before Wentz exited, he completed 24-of-43 attempts for 291 yards, with an interception.
+Before Wentz exited, he completed 23-of-41 attempts for 291 yards, with an interception.

 Rams rookie Cooper Kupp paced all receivers with 118 yards on five catches, with a score.